cwyark/cwyark.github.com/_posts/projects/micropython_ameba/2016-06-26-project-micropython-ameba.md

 tags: [ameba, micropython, python, rtl8195a]
 ---

-MicroPython@RTL8195A is an alternative platform of PyBoard and esp8266.
-Developers can write their own python script instead of native C language or Arduino C.

-It's is python users or newbies friendly platform to dive into the microcontroller, especially for wireless products.
+MicroPython@RTL8195A is an alternative platform of [PyBoard](https://micropython.org/) and [Esp8266](https://www.kickstarter.com/projects/214379695/micropython-on-the-esp8266-beautifully-easy-iot).
+Developers can write their own python script instead of native C language or Arduino C. MicroPython is python users or newbies friendly platform to dive into the microcontroller, especially for wireless products.

 ![MicroPython@RTL8195A](/images/projects/mp_rtl8195a/project_mp_rtl8195a.png)